phaubertin/jinue/doc/syscalls/get-user-memory.md

 * JINUE_EINVAL if any part of the destination buffer belongs to the kernel.
 * JINUE_E2BIG if the output buffer is too small to fit the result.

+## Future Direction

+The memory map reported by this function is static and represents the situation at the start of the initial user space process.
+System calls will be added that will allow a memory manager in user space to give memory to or reclaim memory from the kernel.
+The user space memory manager will be responsible for keeping track of memory ownership changes that it causes.
+The memory map reported by this function, specifically the `JINUE_MEMYPE_KERNEL_RESERVED` entries, will not reflect these changes.